 Many Congressmen, officials and organizations are raising strong protests against this new escalation.
 Everyone who wants peace must add his or her voice in a rising protest against this latest move.

-The only rational policy is comin January.
-Hopefully, this will aid the program.
+The only rational policy is complete withdrawal now.
+Greenbelt Peace Committee Elihu Boldt the program.